MaiDormo/movie-match/README.md

 ```bash
 docker-compose up --build
 ```
-This command will build the images and start the containers for the frontend, backend, and database.
+This command will build the images and start the necessary containers for the application.

 After the containers are up and running, you can access the frontend by going to [http://localhost](http://localhost) (on port 80) on your browser.